Updated September 6, 2022

 I like (candy bars, peanuts, my special snack)…can I bring it on board?

 Sure!
 Feel free to bring any special things you like.
 We have arranged for plenty of salty and sweet snacks to be available in the main lounge every day.
 And there is always tea, coffee, and water at the bar (complimentary).
-And soft drinks, beer, wine, hard drinks can be purchased from the bar.
-You will also find there there are usually special treats at the bar, available after our landings.
+Soft drinks, beer, wine, hard drinks can be purchased from the bar.
+You will also find there are usually special treats at the bar, available after our landings.

 What is the weather like?